dcoles-bloomu/sorting-networks/README.md

 # Java API for Sorting Networks

-This is a Java API with classes for exploring open questions about small sorting networks.
+This project contains Java classes for experimenting with small sorting networks.
 Definitions, details, discussion, references, and suggestions for further reading are provided below.
-If you just want to know about the API classes and their methods, see the [API documentation]().
-Once the [wiki]() is posted, you can read about experiments and conjectures concerning sorting networks, or proposed extensions to the API.
+If you just want to know about the Java classes and their methods, see the [API documentation]().
+See the [wiki]() for experiments and conjectures about sorting networks, or proposed extensions to the API.

 ## What is a Sorting Network?